 Heat damage is a subset of total damage and consists of kernels and pieces of sorghum kernels that are materially discolored and damaged by heat.
 It occurs during heated air drying or in storage.
 Heat-damaged kernels are determined by a properly trained individual visually inspecting a 15-gram sample of BNFM-free sorghum.
 Heat damage, if found, is reported separately from total damage.
-The average for the 2020/2021 samples was the following:
+The average for the 2023/2024 samples was the following:

-Average: 0.0%, no heat damage was observed, same as in 2019/2020
+Average: 0.0%, no heat damage was observed, the same as in the previous four years